-Is when a carrier reserves the right to de-prioritize the traffic of high bandwidth users.
-They generally have a threshold before this kicks in (22-75GB of usage in a month).
-And some plans are always subject to it.
+When a carrier reserves the right to de-prioritize the traffic of high bandwidth users.
+They generally have a threshold before this kicks in, although some plans are always subject to it.

 After that threshold is reached, if you're on a cellular tower that is experiencing congestion, your usage might be slowed down in relation to other customers.
 Once the tower is no longer congested, full speeds should resume.